It's Spring Equinox in the Northern Hemisphere

 Spring is here!
 The daffodils are out, it's light when we leave the office and we're beginning to wean ourselves off hot-soup and onto summer salads.

-We're giving you a starting point with the Baltic Spring Punch which uses a ripe peach, rose petal liqueur and champagne to put a 'spring' in your step (see what we did there?).
-Mix yourself a Spring Punch, and start to think about the other flavours that are available round this time of the year.
-Tweet any brainwaves you have - @diffordsguide
+We're muddling and shaking up a Baltic Spring Punch which uses a fresh ripe peach, rose petal liqueur and champagne to put a 'spring' in our step (see what we did there?).
+To help you do the same, we've put a selection of 'spring' cocktails together.

 Today is also Eoster

-For some the spring equinox bring with it Eoster, or Ostara to some, a day for pagans in the northern hemisphere to celebrate a dawn goddess called Eostre, and the renewed life that comes to earth with spring.
-And, umm, yes, Eoster is where "Easter" comes from.
+The spring equinox brings with it Eoster, or Ostara to some, a day for pagans in the northern hemisphere to celebrate a dawn goddess called Eostre, and the renewed life that comes to earth with spring.
+And, yes, Eoster is where "Easter" originated.

 Most modern pagans, or Wiccans, tend to celebrate Eoster quietly, in circles, with a little bread and wine and perhaps a candle or two.
 Nobody knows how the old pagans did it, or even what they were celebrating.